CrugBarat/gym_web_app_Sinatra/README.md

 **Markup/Styling**: HTML5/CSS3

-The project was tasked to me by CodeClan, Glasgow where I studied towards a PDA Level 8 in Professional Software Development.
+The project was tasked to me by CodeClan, Glasgow, where I studied towards a PDA Level 8 in Professional Software Development.
 I was given 5 days to complete it.
 The project spec can be found below.

 ---